Visiting a church worship service for the first time can be awkward.

 No matter who you are, we want you to feel welcome at our worship services so that you might be able to hear and respond to the gospel of Jesus.

-Visiting our 9:45am Sunday school groups?
+Visiting our 9:30am Core Classes?
 You will be greeted at The RoundAbout, our welcome center and missions lobby.
-Grab a coffee and let us help you get connected with a group.
+Grab a coffee and let us help you get connected with a class.

 We are multi-generational.